 Prior to your procedure, your blood may be tested to determine how well your liver and kidneys are functioning and whether your blood clots normally.
 A physical exam and other tests also may be performed.

 No. Actually there are several different divisions within radiology that all use a different technology to look inside of our bodies.
 Some use radiation, while others don't.

 We will use the lowest dose possible of radiation to achieve quality images.
 In addition, new equipment and techniques are constantly being developed to decrease the total amount of radiation received by the patient.
 Modern equipment, operated by trained technologists, delivers only a fraction of the amount of radiation used 20 years ago.

-Is a diagnostic medical study that combines special x-ray equipment with sophisticated computers to produce multiple images or pictures to provide greater clarity and reveal more details of internal organs, bones, soft tissue and blood vessels.
+A CT is a diagnostic medical study that combines special x-ray equipment with sophisticated computers to produce multiple images or pictures to provide greater clarity and reveal more details of internal organs, bones, soft tissue, and blood vessels.

 Some patients undergoing imaging exams (MRI, for example) need a sedative to help them stay relaxed and lie motionless so that clear pictures can be taken.

 Interventional radiological procedures, such as angiography, angioplasty, biopsies and embolization procedures, may use both an injection of a local anesthetic to numb the area of the skin where a needle or catheter will be injected, and a sedative to help the patient stay calm and relaxed during the procedure.
 Sometimes, a general anesthetic may be used.